 ADP TotalSource Pricing

-ADP TotalSource’s pricing information isn’t published on its website—and this is typical of most PEO services.
-It offers custom pricing, wherein ADP considers your geographic location and the features selected when determining the price.
-The representative we spoke to said its monthly fees start at around $85 per employee.
+ADP TotalSource’s pricing information isn’t published on its website—and this is typical of most PEO services (Justworks being an exception).
+It offers custom pricing, and in determining the total ADP TotalSource cost, the provider considers your geographic location and the features selected.
+The representative we spoke with said its monthly fees start at around $85 per employee.

-ADP TotalSource takes on many of the standard HR tasks like ensuring workplace compliances, employee scheduling and auditing, administering unemployment claims, and managing paid time off (PTO).
+ADP TotalSource takes on many of the standard HR tasks like ensuring workplace compliance, processing and auditing payroll, administering unemployment claims, and managing paid time off (PTO).
 If you are expanding your business, you can consult with specialists on workforce optimization and get merger and acquisition support.
 It even provides business expansion tax registration services.

 - Medical, dental, and vision plans